-Tips on riding electric scooters in snow conditions
+Tips on handling electric scooters in snow conditions

-–Keep it charged and ready at all times!
-The battery is essential for powering the motor, which moves the whole vehicle forward.
+The battery is essential for powering the motor, which moves the whole ride forward.
 Keep an eye on its charge level before going out in bad weather or cold temperatures (the range will be reduced).

 When charging, use a power source with voltage matching that is stated by the manufacturer – never exceed this limit otherwise there’s the risk of breaking down; if you’re not sure about what voltages are compatible with your model, check online information provided by manufacturers – usually they have instructions posted somewhere on their website.
 Winter scooters companies have these sets of instructions for a purpose!

 Avoid long rides in low temperatures (below 0°C)

 The battery will be drained much quicker and it is more likely to break down, so keep your ride short if possible.

 If you have an electric scooter for snow with a throttle control system, turn off the power supply when not riding; this will also prevent wear on components as well as reduce energy consumption.

 If there’s snow or ice blocking your way and no chance of removing them using ordinary means like shoveling, pushing or scraping: find another route!

 You can try searching Google Maps for nearby streets that don’t look all snowy/icy – then just follow their directions until you reach where you were going originally.